uj-ydv/nodebackend/README.md

-# Node Backend(Incomplete)
+# Node Backend
-This repo creates a basic API with CRUD Operations
+This repo creates an API with basic CRUD Operations

+Data taken is from Mongodb dbcluster's sample data.

+TO-DO
+Logging

 <!-- -->